 It is important to note that a grievance must be filed within 20 working days from the date the grievance originates or you learn of the problem.
-Grievances on reports on performance must be filed within 10 days after you have received a final decision on a request for review.
+Grievances on reports on performance must be filed within 10 days after you have received a final decision of the appointing authority.
 Formal grievances can be filed online through the NEATS Incident Tracking System.
-Hard copy forms are available through Human Resource Management website and agency personnel offices.
+Hard copy forms are available through the Division of Human Resource Management's website and agency personnel offices.
+This link can be used to access grievance forms and documents: http://hr.nv.gov/Resources/Forms/Grievance/Grievance/Grievance_Procedure/.
 Your grievance should include a proposed resolution.
 The specified period to resolve a grievance may be extended if both parties mutually enter into a written agreement on the prescribed form.